Public Services Superintendent Chuck Eudy

 Downtown Parking Lots

-The Department of Public Works is responsible for the inspection and replacement of hazardous sidewalks.
+The Department of Public Services is responsible for the inspection and replacement of hazardous sidewalks.
 The City has a program in which it replaces old and raised sidewalks on a scheduled basis every five years.
 In addition, should they receive notice of a raised sidewalk representing a hazard, they will schedule its replacement.

 Coordinate Street Lights